Buddhism and Evolution – Aggañña Sutta (DN 27)

 • We need to go back only 500 years to see how a prevailing worldview changed and became compatible with Buddha Dhamma.
 See #13 below.

-• I have discussed how Buddha Dhamma has so far withstood past such “contradictions”; see “Dhamma and Science – Introduction.“ I hope the next revision in science will happen during my lifetime.
+• I have discussed how Buddha Dhamma has withstood past such “contradictions”; see “Dhamma and Science – Introduction.“ I hope the next revision in science will happen during my lifetime.

 • If someone had tried to explain that the Earth was rotating around the Sun, he would have had a hard time.
-Galileo spent the rest of his life in solitary confinement after proving that the Earth was rotating around the Sun.
+After proving this, Galileo spent the rest of his life in solitary confinement.

-• Of course, no one will be prosecuted for proposing any theory these days.
-Still, they will not be taken seriously by the scientific community.
+• Of course, no one is prosecuted for proposing any theory these days.
+Still, the scientific community does not take them seriously.

-• As new experiments/observations provide further evidence, an accepted scientific view changes to accommodate the new evidence.
-For example, the above change in the world view occurred after Galileo invented the telescope.
+• As new experiments/observations provide further evidence, an accepted scientific view accommodates the new evidence.
+For example, the above change in the worldview occurred after Galileo invented the telescope.

 • Of course, adopting that scientific method for mundane purposes is only rational.
 That is the only way science can make progress.